polarius11/joomla_plg_system_tinymod/README.md

 * PHP 7.2 or later, including any PHP 8 version
 * Using Joomla's built-in TinyMCE editor plugin (duh!)

+## How to install

+1. Download the Repository
+2. Zip the folder plugins\system\tinymod
+3. In Joomla, navigate to Install Extensions and upload the tinymod.zip

 ## How it works

 Install the plugin and enable it; it appears in the plugins manager as “System - TinyMCE Configuration Modifier”.